cyclus/cyclus.github.com/source/cep/cep20.rst

 Backwards Compatibility
 =======================

-The overall *Cyclus* implementation/framework will remain largely unchanged, with the exception of the core's handling of agent entry/exit registration. *Cycamore* modules that deal with agent entry/exit will have to be redesigned to incorporate the new execution stack.
+The overall |cyclus| implementation/framework will remain largely unchanged, with the exception of the core's handling of agent entry/exit registration. *Cycamore* modules that deal with agent entry/exit will have to be redesigned to incorporate the new execution stack.